-How much you'll spend depends heavily on the surround material you choose.
+How much you'll spend depends heavily on the surrounding material you choose.
 Acrylic, fiberglass, and composite surrounds give a clean, practical look and are all budget-friendly.
-Surrounds made of tile, quartz, and natural stone—like marble or granite—give a luxurious, spa-like feel to the space, but they'll cost considerably more.
+Surrounds made of tile, quartz, and natural stone—like marble or granite—give the space a luxurious, spa-like feel, but they'll cost considerably more.

 The table below shows you the typical costs for different surround materials and assumes a typical bathtub surround size of 60 square feet.